-Opioids, also known as Opiates, are drugs derived from Opium.
+Opioids, also known as Opiates, are drugs derived from opium.
 Most modern Opioids were developed synthetically.
 Opioids have one of the longest histories of abuse of any drug classification.
-Opioids act by binding to neuro-receptors in the brain and interfering with their normal functioning.
-This can be highly beneficial when someone is in extreme pain, as it can eliminate suffering.
+Opioids act by binding to neuro-receptors in the brain and interfering with their normal functioning which can be highly beneficial when someone is in extreme pain, as it can eliminate suffering.
 This is why Opioids are so commonly and effectively used as painkillers, even in the detox process.
 Although there is a medical purpose for opioids, they have a very high risk for addiction.

 Help is out there

 Why Are Opioids So Dangerous?

-Unfortunately, many individuals find the euphoric, relaxation, and pain-killing effects of Opioids extremely pleasurable, and they want to feel them as much as possible.
+Unfortunately, many individuals find the euphoric, relaxation, and pain-killing effects of Opioids extremely pleasurable.
 These drugs also substantially and quickly alter brain chemistry, making them incredibly addictive.
 This combination quickly hooks many users who started taking Opioids when prescribed and then find that they cannot stop.
 As the user’s tolerance grows, they have to take more and more to get the same impact.
 Opioids impact the entire body and can be fatal at comparatively smaller doses than other drugs.
 The combination of tolerance and lethality has made Opioid overdose the single greatest concern in the drug epidemic.
 Every year, more than 50,000 Americans die of Opioid overdose.

 Examples Of Opioids